-CARGO & SHIPS FROM SAIL TO STEAM

-CARGO

-The 1813 Memorial petitioning to have the harbour established (see Part 1) emphasised the need to open-up trade via a harbour.
-A report from 1828 in Part 2 lists the annual imports and exports in the early days of the harbour and an interesting insight in to just how much cargo was passing through the harbour 60 years later before the advent of the railway can be gained by examining the various statements made to the Select Committee on Railway Bills in April 1890.
+CARGO & SHIPS FROM SAIL TO STEAM CARGO The 1813 Memorial petitioning to have the harbour established (see Part 2) emphasised the need to open-up trade via a harbour.
+An interesting insight in to just how much cargo was passing through the harbour before the advent of the railway can be gained by examining the various statements made to the Select Committee on Railway Bills in April 1890.
 John Henderson (appearing as the Fortrose Town Clerk and also the factor for the Rosehaugh Estate, the managing partner of the firm Alexander Henderson, coal, lime & agricultural contractors, a general merchant in both Fortrose & Avoch, a ship owner and the general manager & secretary of the Black Isle Shipping Company), was able to state that the total quantity of goods shipped and unshipped at Fortrose by sailing vessels during 1889 had been 7,354 tons; additionally the ferry steamer the Rosehaugh had dealt with 1,710 tons.
 A nature of the types of cargo can be appreciated from the same statements.
 In 1889, 15,000 pairs of hares and rabbits had been exported from Fortrose mainly to Sheffield.
 Similarly, 1,000 pheasants and 2,000 brace of partridges had been sent to Inverness by steamer.
 Potatoes had been shipped to Newcastle, Sunderland, Portsmouth & London.
-The export of potatoes is a marked change from the 1828 report.

-Lime & coal seemed still to have been the major imports.
+Lime & coal seemed to have been the major imports.
 Lime either came from England by rail before being transhipped to Fortrose or came from Keith via either Lossiemouth or Burghead before being shipped to Fortrose.
 John Smith, who had been a merchant in Fortrose for 33 years, obtained his goods via the Thornbush pier (on the River Ness) where they were shipped on the Black Isle Steam Shipping Company steamer.
-His goods arrived at Thornbush by a number of routes including the steamer Earnholm sailing from Leith via Aberdeen or from Liverpool and Glasgow via the Caledonian Canal.
+His good arrived at Thornbush by a number of routes including the steamer Earnholm sailing from Leith via Aberdeen or from Liverpool and Glasgow via the Caledonian Canal.

-&lt;sup>1 The Black Isle Railway by Jack Kernahan ISBN: 978 0 9545485 99

 Evidence was also give that much of the building stone came in through the harbour from the Mulbine quarry between Covesea and Hopeman (this despite there being good stone available on the Black Isle - the choice being influenced by ease of transport and costs rather than quality).

-It was clear from their evidence that the merchants were keen to see a railway take the place of much of the seaborne cargo on the grounds of reducing costs and damage caused by transhipping and the potential for rough passages.
+The Black Isle Railway by Jack Kernahan ISBN: 978 0 9545485 99 Updated January 2015 Part 5 It was clear from their evidence that the merchants were keen to see a railway take the place of much of the seaborne cargo on the grounds of reducing costs and damage caused by transhipping and the potential for rough passages.
 While the advent of the railway meant that the regular steamer service may have been short lived and the volume of goods passing through the harbour was reduced general cargo ships used the harbour for many more years and bulk cargoes such as coal in and pit props out remained economic by sea.
 THE SAILING SHIPS